2515 Dole Street

 Environmental Law Program

 Recognizing the challenges that Hawai‘i faces in developing an environmentally sustainable economy, the law school has developed a vibrant and diverse Environmental Law Program (ELP).
 ELP offers a significant number of exciting and varied courses in environment law and related fields.
 The centerpiece of ELP is the Certificate in Environmental Law.
 The certificate program recognizes the increased student interest in this area, the expertise of a substantial number of our faculty, and growing opportunities in the field.
-Students interested in the certificate might also want to consider pursuing a Graduate Ocean Policy Certificate, which is offered at UH Manoa and is part of our dual degree program.
+Students interested in the certificate might also want to consider pursuing a Graduate Ocean Policy Certificate, offered at UH Manoa.
 The ELP certificate is available only to UH law students.
-For more information on ELP, visit our website at law.hawaii.edu/elp.
+For more information on ELP, visit our website at www.law.hawaii.edu/elp.

 International Law Program